Health Examination FAQs

 What laws cover the confidentiality of school health (education) records?
-School health records are considered educational records and are covered under the Family Educational Rights and Privacy Act (FERPA).
+School health records are considered educational records covered under the Family Educational Rights and Privacy Act (FERPA).
 Circulating protected health information lists, such as medical diagnoses of students to all personnel, is not an appropriate means of informing staff that there are students with special health care needs.
-Best practice is that the medical director or school nurse discuss pertinent student health needs with appropriate personnel and provide written emergency care plans.
-Information on FERPA is available at Ed.gov website.
-Both school nurses and school medical directors should understand how FERPA applies to sharing confidential student information.
+The best practice is that the medical director or school nurse discuss pertinent student health needs with appropriate personnel and provide written emergency care plans.
+Information on FERPA is available on the Ed.gov website.
+Both school nurses and school medical directors should understand how FERPA applies to share confidential student information.

 Employment of Minors